What is the multiple choice question in DigiExam?

-There are two grading options for multiple choice questions, "All or nothing" and "Right minus wrong", they are explained in more detail below.
+There are two grading options for multiple choice questions: "All or nothing" and "Right minus wrong".

 In figure 1 below there is an example of a multiple choice question in the edit view of an exam with the grading option "All or nothing" activated.

 The examples below are based on the question in figure 1.